SpoonLabs/astor/README.md

 Compilation
 -------

-Note that this project requires the use of **Java 1.7**; it does not build or does not run (on OS X 10.10.3) with Java 1.8.
-Please install a JDK 1.7 and configure Maven or your IDE to use it.
+Please install a JDK 1.8 and configure Maven or your IDE to use it.
 Fill property jvm4testexecution in `src/main/resources/configuration.properties`.

 To compile using maven, first execute: